Skip to main content

 Common Places Where These Invasive Mosquito Species Lay Their Eggs

-These mosquitoes are commonly found in urban, suburban, and rural areas, as well as edges of forested areas.
+These mosquitoes are commonly found in urban, suburban, and rural areas, as well as the edges of forested areas.
 Backyards are the #1 source for mosquito production.
 Anything that can hold water for more than a few days has the ability to produce mosquitoes.
 Common sources include:

 May contain: soil, plant, potted plant, hole, and jar